romainl/ctags-patterns-for-javascript/README.md

 open `.ctags`, `index.js`, and the `tags` file:

-    $ vim -O tags .ctags index.js +'set autoread' +'autocmd!
+    $ vim -O tags ctags index.js +'set autoread' +'autocmd!
 CursorHold,CursorHoldI * checktime'

-and watch our `tags` file change as we edit existing patterns in `.ctags` or add expressions in `index.js`.
+and watch our `tags` file change as we edit existing patterns in `ctags` or add expressions in `index.js`.

 [//]: # ( Vim: set spell spelllang=en: )